daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 2: Sneak
 * Tier 3: Horde Fighting or Sprint and Grab
 * Tier 4: Surprise Attack
-* Tier 5: Hunter’s Drive
+* Tier 5: Hunter's Drive
 * Tier 6: Greater Skill With Attacks or Multiple Quarry

 **GM Intrusions:** The quarry notices the character.
-The quarry isn’t as vulnerable as it seemed.
+The quarry isn't as vulnerable as it seemed.

 -----

 ### Infiltrates

-Subtlety, guile, and stealth allow you to get in where others can’t.
+Subtlety, guile, and stealth allow you to get in where others can't.

 * Tier 1: Stealth Skills
 * Tier 1: Sense Attitudes